Jessica Thompson of Sarnia was just 24 years old when she noticed a lump on her stomach.

 Fast-forward a decade later to her 10-year “cancerversary” – an important milestone that Jessica marked by raising money for the Patient Assistance Program at LRCP.

 “I always knew I wanted to do something when I hit 10 years,” Jessica says.
 “And I like that this fund helps patients going through treatment now.
 Things like child care, wigs and transportation –something I dealt with while commuting to appointments – these can add up to become quite expensive.”

 Jessica’s initial goal was to rally her family and friends to raise $1,000 for the program.
 She was able to far exceed her goal and raise $1,825.
 Her company generously matched 50% her donation, bringing the total to more than $2,700.

 “I’m so happy with the results, and for the ability to spread some awareness about ovarian cancer, which is a silent killer,” Jessica says.
 “It’s important that people look for the symptoms.”

 Thankfully, Jessica went through the worst of it in 2008 and her cancer has not returned.
 She now lives in Oro-Medonte and returns to London once a year for her annual check-ups.

 June 2017 marked an emotional and momentous occasion for Jessica.
-Though treatment for ovarian cancer can often lead to an inability to have children, Jessica gave birth to a healthy baby boy on June 7th.
-She and her husband are expecting their second child in November of 2019.
+Though treatment for ovarian cancer can often lead to an inability to have children, Jessica gave birth to a healthy baby boy on June 7th and welcomed their second child in November of 2019!

 Thinking back on her time at the hospital, Jessica recalls a key factor that helped keep her going: